 Kenneth Maes was a PhD student in the Anthropology program at the Laney Graduate School and researched the impact of poverty on the use of volunteers to support a major AIDS treatment program in Addis Ababa, Ethiopia.
 This program, along with many other public health programs in the developing world, triedto stretch meager resources by relying extensively on volunteers to help care for patients.
 Kenneth’s research brought to the fore some of the problems inherent in this approach, especially in circumstances where access to employment, food and daily necessities is precarious.

-IDN has two types of funding available for graduate students:
+IDN has three types of funding available for graduate students:

 IDN General Graduate Funding Working with Carter Center programs